Damon Allen: Memphis Mad Dogs

 In 1995, Allen signed as a free-agent with the Memphis Mad Dogs.
 He appeared in 15 games with the CFL expansion team, and threw for 3,211 yards and 11 touchdowns on 228 of 390 passing.
 Allen also rushed for 427 yards in his only professional season in the United States.

 BC Lions

 In 1996, Allen joined the BC Lions.

-In 1999, Allen was voted to the CFL's West Division All-Star team.
-He threw for 4,219 yards on 315 of 521 passing with 22 touchdowns, ran the ball 136 times for 785 yards and 8 touchdowns, and threw for more than 300 yards on five occasions.
+In 1999, BC finished with a league-best 13–5 record.
+Allen threw for 4,219 yards on 315 of 521 passing with 22 touchdowns, ran the ball 136 times for 785 yards and 8 touchdowns, and threw for more than 300 yards on five occasions.
+Allen was voted to the CFL's West Division All-Star team.
+BC hosted Calgary in the West Final.
+Late in the game, BC trailed by 2 points when Allen fumbled.
+Calgary recovered, ran out the clock, and advanced to the Grey Cup in BC's stadium.

 In 2000, Allen became the CFL's all-time leading passer on October 28 against Hamilton, throwing for 345 yards to surpass Ron Lancaster's previous record of 50,535 yards.
 Allen completed 324 of 525 passes (61.7%) to lead the CFL with a career-high 4,840 passing yards.
 Allen was nominated as the Lions' Most Outstanding Player at the CFL Player Awards.
+BC defeated Edmonton in the West Semi-Final, and played Calgary in the West Final.
+BC returned the favour from the year prior by defeating the first-place Stampeders in the West Final when Calgary was hosting the Grey Cup.
 Allen captured his first Grey Cup with the Lions (third of his career) throwing for 234 yards in a win over the Montreal Alouettes.